j0ono0/pinout/docs/tutorial.rst

 **TIP, Component coordinates:** On export the final diagram dimensions are calculated and all components shifted into view (via the SVG viewBox).
 Consequently, component 'x' and 'y' positioning is relative to  an arbitary (0, 0) location and not the final diagram.
 It is recommended to position the board image to make easier calculations for subsequent pin placements.

-In this tutorial all (x, y) coordinates are relative to the board's top-left corner.
+In this tutorial all (x, y) coordinates are relative to the board's top-left corner which is positioned at (0,0).

 Add a legend